Sex robot: Attempts at realization

 There are ongoing attempts to make sex dolls socially interactive.
 In 2010, a sex doll called Roxxxy, that had the capacity to play back pre-recorded speech cues, was demonstrated at a trade show.
 In 2015, Matt McMullen, the creator of the RealDoll stated that he intended to create intelligent sex dolls with the capacity to hold conversations.

-Barcelona-based Dr. Sergi Santos developed a sex robot named Samantha; the robot can switch between a "sex mode" (which can include Samantha simulating a female orgasm) and a "family mode", in which it can also can tell jokes and discuss philosophy.
+Barcelona-based Dr. Sergi Santos developed a sex robot named Samantha; the robot can switch between a "sex mode" (which can include Samantha simulating a female orgasm) and a "family mode", in which it can also tell jokes and discuss philosophy.

 In 2017, Matt McMullen created a sex doll called "Harmony", which has the capability of learning about the personal preferences, wants and desires of the owner.
 Furthermore, Harmony can smile, blink and frown in a nearly human-like fashion.
 She can hold a conversation, tell jokes, remember food preferences, and the names of the owner's siblings.
 The cost of Harmony is said to be roughly $15,000.
 During an onstage interview with Engadget in 2018, Matt McMullen demonstrated that the skin on Harmony's face could be peeled off and replaced with different skin.
 He subsequently added a different colored wig and changed her personality by using the app on his handheld device that controls the robot.
 He named this sex doll "Solana" and considers it to be the "sister" of Harmony.

-Also in 2017, Chinese company AI Tech released a sex robot named "Emma" that could talk in both English and Chinese.
-Emma has built in sensors that cause it to moan when touched and can be heated to a human body temperature.
-The robot also uses AI so that the more you interact with her, the cleverer she will become in responding.

-Other companies such as Doll Sweet, Lux Botics, MISSDOLL, and Eden Robotics are in the process of developing sex robots with automated movements.
-Using animatronics, Roberto Cardenas, an entrepreneur for Eden Robotics, claims that his Android Love Dolls are capable of placing themselves in 20 different sex positions with the help of AI body movement.
-Current sex robots on the market are not able to perform any full body movements.

 In 2018, Realbotix, the company behind the RealDoll, announced the creation of the first-ever male sex bot, Henry.
-Henry will have a customizable bionic penis will be able to "go as long as you want" as it plugs into electricity instead of using batteries.
+Henry will have a customizable bionic penis which will be able to "go as long as you want" as it plugs into electricity instead of using batteries.
 Buyers will also be able to order a customizable robotic head that can be controlled by an app on the user's phone.